qamarelsafadi/KMPAppIconGeneratorPlugin/README.md

 ### **Project Structure**

-For the plugin to function correctly, **you must place your base icon image as `icon.png` in the following directory exactly as specified**:
+For the plugin to function correctly, **you must place your base icon image as `icon.png` or `icon.svg` in the following directory exactly as specified**:

 ```
 my-kmp-project/